saolsen/wizard-game/README.md

 #### Linux

-Run `premake5 gmake` to generate a makefile, then run the individual targets with make.
+Run `premake5 gmake` to generate a makefile, then cd to the build directory and run the individual targets with make.

 There are also premake5 targets to build and test programs directly.